Security-Onion-Solutions/securityonion-docs/hardware.rst

 - CPU: Used to receive incoming events and place them into Redis.
 Used to run all the front end web comp onents and aggregate search results from the storage nodes.
 - RAM: Used for Logstash and Redis.
 The amount of available RAM directly impacts the size of the Redis queue.
-- Disk: Used for general purposes, as well as storing dashboards and Sguil components.
+- Disk: Used for general OS purposes and storing Kibana dashboards.

 Please refer to our `Architecture Page <Elastic-Architecture>`__ for detailed deployment scenarios.